data-john/Election-Models-UKGE/docs/ISSUES.md

 - "Find Out Now[3]" → "Find Out Now"
 - "YouGov[12]" → "YouGov"
 - "Lord Ashcroft Polls[10][a]" → "Lord Ashcroft Polls"

+## I6
+Polling Average Trend graph shows multiple averages for the same date in some cases.
+Only one average should be displayed for each date - the average that includes all the polls from that date should be used.